BCircleTech/am982-lorav1-firmware/README.md

-# AM982-STDV1 Firmware
+# AM982-LORAV1 Firmware

-This project is the firmware for the HederaTech AM982-STDV1 module.
+This project is the firmware for the HederaTech AM982-LORAV1 module.
 It is designed for both end users and developers.
 For developers, this project provides a good starting point.
-For end users, it offers basic functionality to interact with the UM982 and MPU6050 via USB.
+For end users, it offers basic functionality to interact with the UM982, MPU6050 and E32-433T20S via USB.

 ## Connection

 Use a USB Type-C cable to connect the host to the AM982-STDV1 module.
-A separate DC power supply is not required if you're not using the terminal block to power other devices, as the USB host can power the module.
+A separate DC power supply is required for the Lora module.

 ## Protocol